Bucket list conservation safari experience

 Conservation is ingrained in the Namibian psyche to such an extent that it is even in the country’s constitution and you will experience these innovative conservation efforts first hand.
 A portion of your safari fee will also go towards Namibia’s Rhino conservation efforts.

-• Sightings of at least three, possibly four of Africa’s famed Big Five
+• See at least three of Africa’s Big Five

-• Making a real contribution towards ensuring the survival of Namibia’s Black Rhino population
+• Making a real contribution towards the protection and survival of Namibia’s Black Rhino population.

 Day to Day Itinerary